tomit4/git_presentation/README.md

 README.md and .gitignore files within your repository.

-This covers the basics of git, and if this was all git had to offer, it would be a fine version control system in its own right, but what has made git so ubiquitous in the way it handles branching, which is the topic of the next section.
+This covers the basics of git, and if this was all git had to offer, it would be a fine version control system in its own right, but one of git's <em>killer features</em> is in the way it handles branching, which we will cover in the next section.

 ### Git Branching